iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > I don't want to be tracked!
 Just wanted updated information on covid19 well thanks for reply✌<br> :date: __2020-12-20 08:45:29__

 > It was good for that period of time.
 Another period, well,...i would guess that that will be a matter of time.<br> :date: __2020-12-19 03:06:44__

-> I do like the app as far as letting you know if you came close to anyone with covid but it can be better by marking areas specific so me and my family can avoid the areas!!<br> :date: __2020-12-14 23:38:53__